Confused About Michigan’s New Medicaid Work Requirement? Read This

 If they don’t report their activity for three months, they can lose their coverage.
 This could happen as early as June of this year.

-Their first report has to cover what they did this month -- January 2020.
-The reporting period starts on January 25 and the deadline to report is at the end of February.
+Their first report has to cover what they did in January 2020.
+The deadline to report is Saturday, February 29.

 Not everyone can work, of course.